 The Best Free Things to do in Melbourne

 It’s hard to beat the multitude of things you can see and do in Melbourne, and many are for free.
 Here are my hand-picked top 10 free things to do in Melbourne alone.

 Explore the city on the hop-on-hop-off free trams

-The tram-network is completely free within the Melbourne CBD and the Docklands.
+The tram network is completely free within the Melbourne CBD and the Docklands.
 You can hop-on-hop-off without having to purchase a ticket, as long as you travel within these areas.
-Using the free trams is a fun way of getting familiar with the city and see the main attractions, including the Botanical Gardens, the Zoo, The Melbourne Museum, Queen Victoria Market.
+Using the free trams is a fun way of getting familiar with the city and seeing the main attractions, including the Botanical Gardens, the Zoo, The Melbourne Museum, Queen Victoria Market.
 I really love using the trams, and they are best combined with a self-guided walk.

-Don’t miss out on a ride of the 35 Free Tram; this is the tourist route that stops off at the major point of interest in the city ring and the great thing about is that it has a recorded guide during the journey.
+Don’t miss out on a ride of the 35 Free Tram; this is the tourist route that stops off at the major point of interest in the city ring, and the great thing about it is that it has a recorded guide during the journey.
 So it’s really informative for the first-timers to Melbourne.
-The route starts from Federation Square, and it goes in a loop, via Flinders Street.
-You will be able to tour as much as you want crisscrossing the CBD too.
+The route starts from Federation Square, and it goes in a loop via Flinders Street.
+You will be able to tour as much as you want, crisscrossing the CBD too.
 You can get a Melbourne free tram zone map from the visitor centre or click on the link to download it.

 Go on a first orientation walk of Melbourne.